logo

 Computer scientist and venture capitalist Dr. Kai-Fu Lee is one of the driving forces behind China's AI ascendance.
 He created the first speaker-independent, continuous speech recognition system and managed AI groups at leading companies like Apple, Microsoft and Google China.
 He currently backs hundreds of Chinese AI startups through Sinovation Ventures, a venture firm he founded.
 His book, "AI Superpowers," explains strategic plans of China in AI as well as the ethical challenges it presents.

-6. Germany — Jürgen Schmidhuber
+6. Father of AI in the Germany — Jürgen Schmidhuber

 "Any time you talk into your smartphone, there’s this LSTM which we developed in the 1990s."